Yorkshire County Cricket Club: 1883–1918

 Caricature of Lord Hawke by Spy, first published in Vanity Fair on 24 September 1892 with the caption "Yorkshire Cricket".

-In an obituary tribute, the editor of Wisden Cricketers' Almanack said that Lord Hawke's "strength of character was tested" when, as a young man on leaving Cambridge University, he undertook the responsibility of captaining the Yorkshire side, composed at that time of "elements that were not entirely harmonious".
+In an obituary tribute, the editor of Wisden Cricketers' Almanack said that Lord Hawke's "strength of character was tested" when, as a young man on leaving Cambridge University, he undertook the responsibility of captaining the Yorkshire team, composed at that time of "elements that were not entirely harmonious".
 Owing to Hawke's "tact, judgment and integrity", he moulded the Eleven into "the best and probably the most united county cricket team in England".

 Yorkshire to 1883 was widely seen as an idiosyncratic team and, though Hawke's primary task as captain was to lead the team to fulfilment of its potential, his biggest challenge was to unite the club's geographical and social factions.
 At the end of the 1882 season, in addition to appointing Hawke as captain, the committee agreed to reorganise itself for the first time since the club's foundation and began a process which eventually made the club representative of the whole county and not just Sheffield.

 Hawke succeeded Emmett in 1883 and remained as official captain for 27 years, but at first he was careful to take his time and did not make too many changes.
 Yorkshire improved in 1883 and finished second behind Nottinghamshire in the unofficial County Championship.
 However, the remainder of the 1880s was disappointing for the team and its supporters.
 Kilburn said that Yorkshire "continued to be an unreliable side, mingling brilliant achievement with miserable performance".
 The basic problem was that the older players were past their peak while younger replacements did not make the progress expected.
 A poor season on the field in 1889 was reflected by reduced income and changes were made with several good new players being introduced.
 These included Jack Brown, David Hunter and Stanley Jackson, while Bobby Peel was becoming increasingly effective as a bowling all-rounder.
 They were followed by John Tunnicliffe, David Denton, Ted Wainwright and George Hirst.
 Hawke worked on fielding practice and the players became specialised and efficient as fielders.